boi-doingthings/self-hosted-stack/README.md

 2. Clone this repo and move into it.
 3. Make changes in the docker file (mainly credentials, volumne mounts etc.)
 4. Run the following command: `docker compose up -d`

+## (Optional) Host on a GCP server.
+I am trying to run the whole suite over a minimal GCP server, with the applications visible over a nginx reverse proxy.
+Each app will be visible at its own subdomain, in order to avoid proxy path issues.
+All you need is to create nginx conf files for each app as per the sample file and issue SSL certificates.
+If using Nginx, use the following commands: